vardecab/umbrella/README.md

 # Umbrella

-> A simple [weather page](https://vardecab.github.io/umbrella/umbrella.html) that tells you if you need to take an umbrella when going outside ☔ + it shows air quality.
+> A simple [weather page](https://vardecab.github.io/umbrella/umbrella.html) that tells you if you need to take an umbrella when going outside ☔ + it shows air quality and allergy information for supported regions. _Currently only in Polish_.

 <img src="https://vardecab.github.io/umbrella/images/social-sharing/umbrella-facebook-ogimage-v2.png">